yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/03-asynchronous-callbacks/LAB.md

 * Write tests to ensure the reader function correctly resolves mapped string data for an array of file paths

 ##  Documentation
 In your README.md describe the exported values of each module you have defined.
-Every function description should include it's airty (expected number of paramiters), the expected data for each paramiter (data-type and limitations), and the it's behavior (for both valid and invalued use).
+Every function description should include it's airty (expected number of paramiters), the expected data for each paramiter (data-type and limitations), and it's behavior (for both valid and invalued use).
 Feel free to write any additional information in your README.md.